rydmike/theme_demo/README.md

 We could also serialize a big settings class with all the properties to a JSON and save the entire JSON with just one key.
 We would then be writing the entire "large" JSON file to the key-value DB, every time a single settings value is changed.
 This was not desired.

 We also did not want to use a [**Freezed**](https://pub.dev/packages/freezed) or handwritten immutable class with all the settings properties in it.
-Then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure it is rebuilt only when its value is changed.
-We would also need to filter or to store only the property value that was changed into the used key-value DB.
+Then we would also have to use a `select` filter for every property in every widget using a settings entry, to ensure it is rebuilt only when its value is changed.
+We would also need to filter to store only the property value that was changed into the used key-value DB.
 In this case, we wanted to avoid this approach.
 Using `select` is a bit more involved or at least verbose.
 In our "Settings" feature, we need and want full reactive behavior for all of its members.
 This is a bit different from a normal data class.
-In them, we typically only need it for a few of its members and for the rest, it is OK to update the entire class state "record" into the database a single JSON doc.
+In them, we typically only need it for a few of its members and for the rest, it is OK to update the entire class state as a "record" into the database, in a single JSON doc.
 However, that fit poorly with how we wanted the settings to behave in this application.

-> Maybe later I will add a **ThemeDemo** branch that uses **Freezed** and `myProvider.select()` approach.
+> Maybe later we will add a **ThemeDemo** branch that uses **Freezed** and `myProvider.select()` approach.
 It could be an interesting article to compare them and discuss pros and cons with both.

 For the settings entry properties, we could alternatively use just simple `StateProviders`.
 I have done so before, it works well.
 However, if we use `Notifier` and `NotifierProvider`, we have more control and can make an API for our settings entries that provides functions that reads very nicely when we use them.